FAO Schwarz: Logo

 Through the years, the FAO Schwarz logo has had versions that included a teddy bear, toy blocks, a toy soldier, rocking horse and an animated clock tower.
 In 2010, the FAO Schwarz logo was redesigned in colors of red and silver.
 The new logo emphasized the initials of company founder, Frederick August Otto Schwarz.
 It also debuted a company mascot, Wit.
 In 2017, FAO Schwarz hired design studio, Mattson Creative, to rebrand the FAO Schwarz logo and packaging.
 Mattson Creative also created the store's reopening tagline and hashtag, "Return to Wonder".

 In popular culture

+In the 1972 short story "The Lesson", the store is cast as an instance of immense wealth disparity between classes to a group of poor children.

-The New York store was featured in the 1988 Tom Hanks film Big, in which Hanks and Robert Loggia danced "Heart & Soul" and "Chopsticks" on the store's large dance-on piano.
+The New York store is featured in the 1988 Tom Hanks film Big, in which Hanks and Robert Loggia dance "Heart & Soul" and "Chopsticks" on the store's large dance-on piano.

 The store's interior was the inspiration for the fictional "Duncan's Toy Chest" featured in the 1992 film Home Alone 2: Lost in New York.